maxgfr/rn-simple-modal/README.md

 # rn-simple-modal

-A zero-dependencies and tiny modal without animation for [react-native](https://reactnative.dev/).
+A zero-dependencies and lightweight modal without animation for [react-native](https://reactnative.dev/).

 ## Installation